JayFoxRox/nv2a-trace/README.md

 This output format is a temporary solution.
 Eventually there'll be one of the following:

-* GUI, and tracing and UI will be largely decoupled.
+* GUI.
+Tracing and UI will be decoupled.
 * Parsable output ASCII format which automatically acts as UI.

 There is currently no parsable trace-file output, and replaying traces is not possible.